sikelos13/Udacity-Portfolio/README.md

 # Portfolio Project
-This is a simple game built for the purpose of Udacity Nanodegree Program.
+This is a simple portfolio built for the purpose of Udacity Nanodegree Program.

 ## Getting Started
 This is a simple portfolio hosting my first 3 projects for Udacity Nanodegree Program.